borntofrappe/python-scripts/demographic-data-analyzer/README.md

 ## Warning(s)

-1. Running the script might not work, because the `pd.read_csv` function needs to describe the location of the `csv` value.

-   Be sure to update the path with the precise folder.
+1. Unlike the other scripts in this repo, running the code in `main.py` will not work.
+To have the script work as intended, open the `analyzer` script(s) and update the `path` variable so that pandas is able to find the `.csv` file.

    ```py
    path = "ADD-PATH/python-scripts/demographic-data-analyzer/"